jasonrouss/watch-store/README.md

 # Watch store landing page

-Landing page for a buisness that sells watches
+Landing page to inform customers about the watch store location , items , opening hours and more.

 # Key Features: